Do you incorporate speed work in your training?

 Aerobic means “with oxygen”, compared to anaerobic which is “without oxygen”.
 Anaerobic speed work is fast and above threshold paces.
 To be aerobic, a workout has to be below threshold pace, which covers a lot of paces.
 So not all workouts have to be long and slow.

-Whether you train by yourself or with a group, experiment with different paces in your training.
+Whether you train by yourself or not, experiment with different paces in your training.
 It will help you improve as an athlete and you’ll get a better sense of pace.
 Fine tuning those paces and having an arsenal of various speeds is what will get you through all your races.